 How you decide to measure the success of your business’ digital transformation will depend on the kind of changes you’ve made.
 By evaluating success using metrics that consider technical adoption rates as well as wider business objectives, you’ll create a powerful scorecard that assesses the impact of your digital programmes in the round.
 With solid data to hand, you’ll be well positioned to identify where improvements are needed so you can define, adapt and scale.

 Audacia are a leading software development company based in Leeds and London.
-For help assessing the progress of your digital transformation, get in touch today on 0113 398 4199 or at [email protected]
+For help assessing the progress of your digital transformation, or exploring new ways to leverage technology, get in touch today on 0113 398 4199 or at [email protected]

 Does software only get attention when something goes wrong?
 If so, you’re not alone.